 The Prince was presented with cases or caskets, that look a bit like lavish cigar boxes or jewelry boxes when he visited various locations to welcome him and commemorate his stay.

-The Prince was presented with a decorated Gold hinged rectangular case Which contained the king’s crest on the top.
+The Prince was presented with a decorated Gold hinged rectangular case That contained the king’s crest on the top.
 Inside a type of document, but made of silk, embellished & decorated with 96 gold flowers as an address to the king.
 Gold, diamond, rubies, silk.
-Showing the Goldsmiths skill of the Tamil culture from Ceylon region.
+Showing the Goldsmiths’ skill of the Tamil culture from the Ceylon region.

-Another casket was made of ivory and gold embellished with gems such as pearls, amethyst, garnets, sapphires, chrysoberyls.
+Another casket was made of ivory and gold embellished with gems such as pearls, amethyst, garnets, sapphires, and chrysoberyls.
 Ceylon grew spices, which were presented in this box.
-Pepper, Coffee, vanilla, betel nut which is used as a mouth refresher called Paan and cinnamon.
+Pepper, Coffee, vanilla, betel nut which is used as a mouth refresher called Paan, and cinnamon.

 Hammer from the Railways

-One of the Longest Bridges in the world was nearly at completion during 1876.
+One of the Longest Bridges in the world was nearly at completion in 1876.
 The Prince was given the honor of hammering in the last rivet into the Alexandra Bridge, over the River Chenab, Wazirabad, during this tour.
-The Metal hammer was presented to the Prince it had intricate metal craftsmanship, in Kulkarni style and a case to hold it in.
-The Acanthus distinct foliage leaf and scrollwork was embellished into features.
-A Gift from the Punjab Northern state Railways.
+The Metal hammer was presented to the Prince it had intricate metal craftsmanship, in Kulkarni style, and a case to hold it in.
+The Acanthus’s distinct foliage leaf and scrollwork were embellished into features.
+A Gift from the Punjab Northern State Railways.

 From the Maharaja of Jaipur, with Gold, pearls, enamel, gold sequins, diamonds, glass.
 A Ruler is traditionally cooled by attendants using these grand fans.